pkorti/capture_the_flag/README.md

 **Detect flag → announce “[color] flag spotted” → approach and center on flag → stop for approximately 2 seconds → drive forward through the flag → determine that the flag has been knocked down/captured → announce “[color] flag captured” → reverse to clear the flag → return to GPS navigation.**

-The 2-second stop must occur **after approaching the flag and before driving through it**, rather than immediately after the initial detection.

 ### 6. Lost-Flag Behavior